Ofsted: Past, Present and the Future

 It's also important for school inspectors to verify that the curriculum aims to provide a suitable education which helps children and young people to reach their full potential.
 In addition, an effective implementation of the curriculum should equip students with the knowledge, understanding, and skills they need to succeed in life.
 School inspectors will look for evidence that this is happening in their assessment of curriculum implementation.

-All schools should be able to tell a story about how their curriculum has been implemented and the impact it has had on their pupils.
+All schools should be able to tell a story about how their curriculum has been implemented and the impact it has had on their learners.
 This could include an assessment of student progress, in terms of academic achievements, behaviour and well-being.
 Gathering evidence and creating stories that demonstrate the impact the curriculum has had on each student will help schools to reflect upon and improve their curriculums going into the future.

 On paper, the focus isn’t solely on data.
 Actually the emphasis certainly isn’t merely on academic achievement and there is a recognition that there are more ways of defining success.
 So, inspectors will not be interested in using schools’ internal assessment data as evidence.
 Only nationally generated performance data will be taken into account.
-They will also have discussions with pupils about what they remember about the content.
-You can also expect observations, work scrutiny and in primary schools, time spent listening to pupils read aloud.
+They will also have discussions with learners about what they remember about the content.
+You can also expect observations, work scrutiny and in primary schools, time spent listening to learners read aloud.

 Ofsted have recently introduced short inspections, this is for the schools that are already doing well.
 Think of these inspections as a spot-checks as opposed to in-depth scrutinisation.
 Here is your quick guide to short inspections: